-This is asymmetric behavior, where ties for negative values are rounded towards zero, and ties for positive values are rounded away from the following the second s
+This is asymmetric behavior, where ties for negative values are rounded towards zero, and ties for positive values are rounded towards zero, and ties for positive values are rounded towards.

-A WARNING: Some languages use the term half up to mean symmetric behavior.
-For rounding functions in these languages, "up" absolute magnitude.
+▲ WARNING: Some languages use the term half up to mean symmetric behavior.
+For rounding functions in these language absolute magnitude.
 That is, negative ties will be rounded away from zero, which differs from the behavior in VCL.
-Take care when ρ rounding mode to VCL.
+Take care rounding mode to VCL.